If you’re an HR leader, a People Partner, or a senior executive, you know that the role of the manager has never been more difficult.

 What is the Difference Between Management Development and Leadership Development Programs

-Management development programs focus on technical managerial skills such as running inclusive meetings, giving feedback, running 1-1s, building trust, and more.
+Management development programs focus on technical managerial skills such as running inclusive meetings, giving feedback, running 1-on-1s, building psychological safety, and more.
 Think of it as the hard skills of a manager.

 Leadership development programs focus on the soft skills of managers such as inspiring and motivating teams, building relationships, solving problems, making decisions, and so on.